-''' val generator = Generator.ints().withSamples(13, 42) val generatorWithNull = Generator.ints().withNull() val generatorWithNaN = Generator.doubles().withNaN() '''
+''' val generator = Generator.ints().withSamples(13, 42) // since ''null'' and ''NaN'' are common edge-case, there are dedicated ''withNull'' and ''withNaN'' operators. val generatorWithNull = Generator.strings().withNull() val generatorWithNaN = Generator.doubles().withNaN() '''

 The samples have higher chance to be generated and will be tested more often.